 The Church Council should decide in advance if worship services and ceremonies are to be open only to those who are fully vaccinated - thereby allowing more people to attend, or whether they are to be open to everyone, accepting the smaller attendance requirements.
+Church Councils should also consider that when Victoria reaches the 80% full vaccination target (approx. Oct 31) there will be further significant changes as outlined in the Roadmap to Recovery.
 You may also wish to consider holding both types of gatherings at different times.
-Whether an event is to be open to everyone or only to the fully vaccinated should be clearly communicated in advance and with signage at the event.